Canon unveils latest digital print technology to drive innovation

-The leading firm, on Tuesday, at a virtual press conference announced the release of an entire range of state-of-the-art technologies and innovative solutions, while highlighting the latest trends within the print industry.
+The firm on Tuesday at a virtual press conference announced the release of an entire range of state-of-the-art technologies and innovative solutions while highlighting the latest trends within the print industry.

-Canon in a statement shared with the Tribune Online noted that the company was unveiling the new print technologies to meet the needs of its users in the post-pandemic era, where customer demand has shifted towards digital technologies.
+In a statement shared with the Nigerian Tribune, Canon noted that the company was unveiling the new print technologies to meet the needs of its users in the post-pandemic era, where customer demand has shifted towards digital technologies.

 The statement read: “Canon will be participating at Gulf Print & Pack (GPP) 2022 and as a market leader in print in Africa, we have always understood our customers’ challenges and businesses.